I am frustrated. I've been forgotten.

 I care more about getting your info than finding out if you really like what we have to offer.

-How is this helpful to anyone?
+How is forgetting the user helpful to anyone?

 It's not.
 It's ONLY helpful to the site owner who's only objective is to get my info.
 My perception is that they care less about ME and more about my information.